 The instructions say nothing about paint or other decorations.
 The video does show some things like Iron Cross decals and a white rudder that are not in the instructions.
 They look great.
 So I painted the rudder white and made some iron cost decals by cutting out some Cricut black vinyl.
 I’m not sure if that’s what I was supposed to do (there are no decals in the kit), but I think it looks great.

 After finishing and trying to paint the wheels, I realized that I should have painted them before putting them on.
-Nothing about that in the instructions.
 With all of the very fine detail, such as the rigging and struts, it’s almost impossible to paint after everything is connected, so ask yourself at each step – will I want to paint this?
 If so – paint it now before installing it.
 Some things I wish I had painted first:

 The landing gear